NodleCode/docs.nodle.com/docs/nodle-chain/sponsorship/executing-transactions.md

  ![Sponsorship](/img/docs/nodle-chain/registeruser1.png)

-## Step 6: Next, select a function from the system menu
+## Step 6: Next, select the required function
 From the system menu, select the function you want.
 For example, *remark* from the system pallet.

 ## Step 7: Enter the remark as required